Cnasboll/HLF25-2/v04/README.md

   },
 ```

 The string literal `"No alter egos found."` is apparently used here as a special value representing `null` or the absence of data in the API, and expected to be treated as such by consumers.

-Due to the lack of escaping (pun intended) any villain could present that exact string as their alter ego of choice and thereby evade detection systems that would treat is at as the villain not having any alter ago at all!
+Due to the lack of escaping (pun intended) any _Villain_ could present that exact string as their alter ego of choice and thereby evade detection systems that would treat is at as the _Villain_ not having any alter ago at all!
 I assume this loophole is planted here to test our attention.

-Usage:
+### Basic usage
+#### _Main_ menu

 ```
 Welcome to the Hero Manager!